sudhanshu24/SkullBlast/README.md

 SkullBlast
 ==========

-Blast all the skulls before time expires !!
+This is an Android single player game, where user needs to blast all the skulls before time expires !!